Breast Augmentation Surgery (Breast Enlargement)

 Will my nipple sensation or feeling change?

 Most women will have loss of some feeling or sensation following breast augmentation surgery.
 For most of them, this lasts 6-12 months before returning to normal.
-Approximately 15% of women, however, have permanent alterations in nipple sensation.
+Approximately 15% of women, however, have alterations in nipple sensation.

 Will having a breast augmentation increase my chances of getting breast cancer?